grannycart/by-sound-alone/index.md

 	* (No diagrams included; you can download them separately below.)
 * Reference diagrams of the protagonist submarines in the novel: [Submarine diagrams](content/By-Sound-Alone_standalone_sub-diagrams.pdf)
 	* Extremely helpful for orientation.
 Keep the diagrams handy!
-* "Source code" for the novel (it's just markdown): [source code](http://github.com/grannycart/by-sound-alone_source/)
-	* Compile your own e-reader (epub) or pdf file to read!
-	* Get the most up-to-date version of the novel.
-	* Check out this github repo for licensing information and development details.
 * Is there a paper version?
 	* There will be very soon!
 [Contact me](https://grannycart.net/contact) if you are interested in purchasing a copy.
 I'll send details on how to purchase as soon as it becomes available.